-Storm petrel Yes Storm petrels utilise suitable stone walls and other man-madestructures throughout the island for nesting.
-While works to stone walls or other potential nesting habitat are not proposed as part of the works, part of the steel framework of the crash decks, comprising the outer steel columns, will be constructed adjacent to the inside face of theseawall at the locations along the Lighthouse Road.
-However, the wall in this area has been repaired and is very heavily pointed.
-There is minimal nesting potential for storm petrel.
+Storm petrel Yes Storm petrel utilise suitable stone walls and other man-madestructures throughout the island for nesting.
 Works will take place during the storm petrel breeding season.
-There is potential for storm petrels to occur in proximity to the proposed works (either within the adjacent seawall or in othersuitable surrounding areas.
-There is potential for direct/indirect disturbance/displacement impacts to storm petrel Puffin Yes Suitable nesting habitat for puffin does not occur within the footprint of the works; however, puffin utilise the cliff slopesin the general area, including directly above the OPW workershuts, for nesting.
-The works will take place largely outside the main breeding season for puffin but low numbers of puffin could still remainon the island at the time of the works.
-As there is some potential for works to overlap with the puffinbreeding season on the island, and on a precautionary basis, there is some potential for direct/indirect disturbance/ displacement of puffin during the construction phase.
-There is also potential for risk of collision during the operational phase of the project.
+There is potential for storm petrel to occur in proximity to theproposed works (either within the adjacent seawall or in othersuitable surrounding areas.
+There is a potential risk of collision following the installation of the cable stays.
+The works will take place outside the main breeding season for puffin.
+Puffin Yes There is potential for risk of collision during the operational phase of the project.
 Gannet No Gannet do not breed on Skellig Michael, and do not typically occur on the island at all.
 The gannet breeding colony within the SPA is confined to Little Skellig, located at a remove of 3 kmfrom Skellig Michael.
 No potentially significant effects on gannet are envisaged as a result of the project.